-To achieve the level of high accuracy and extreme stability at cryogenic temperatures, required for the Gaia mission, the use of exotic materials like Sintered Silicon Carbide (SSiC) or Beryllium has some major benefits.
+To achieve the level of high accuracy and extreme stability at cryogenic temperatures, required for the Gaia mission, the use of exotic materials like Sintered Silicon Carbide (SSiC) or Beryllium has some major benefits (see Figure 5).
 Unlike Beryllium, SSiC has no toxicity issues during manufacturing and machining and is therefore preferred.
 The SSiC material used for the Gaia mission was supplied by Boostec, nowadays part of the Mersen group.

-SSiC is a relative lightweight material ( $\rho = 3160 \text{ kg/m}^3$ ) with a high stiffness (E = 420 GPa) resulting in a very high specific stiffness (E/ $\rho = 135 \times 10^6 \text{ Nm/kg}$ ), about 5 times the value of the usual materials used in space: Aluminum,

-Titanium and Steel.
+SSiC is a relative lightweight material ($\rho = 3160 \text{ kg/m}^3$) with a high stiffness (E = 420 GPa) resulting in a very high specific stiffness (E/ $\rho = 135 \times 10^6 \text{ Nm/kg}$), about 5 times the value of the usual materials used in space: Aluminum, Titanium and Steel.
 As a result, structures of SSiC can be made 5 times lighter to achieve the same stiffness.
 This is an important criterion for applications where every kilogram is expensive (due to launch costs).

-Another advantage, especially of interest to Gaia, is the dimensional stability of SSiC due to the combination of low thermal expansion ( $\alpha = 2 \cdot 10$ -6 /K; low deformation), a relative high thermal conductivity ( $\lambda = 180 \text{ W/m/K}$ ; low thermal gradients) and a high degree of isotropy (homogeneous in all directions).
+Another advantage, especially of interest to Gaia, is the dimensional stability of SSiC due to the combination of:

+- low thermal expansion ($\alpha = 2 \cdot 10.6$ /K); this results in low deformation due to temperature changes - a relative high thermal conductivity ($\lambda = 180 \text{ W/m/K}$); low thermal gradient distribution - a high degree of isotropy; homogeneous in all directions.